ReyhanArdiya/LIME/README.md

 # LIME

-A note taking app using MERN stack
+A note taking app built on MERN stack